gobbyo/kinetic-display/docs/assembly/digitpcbassembly.md

 1. Orient the Raspberry Pi Pico microcontroller so the USB port is facing in the same direction as the PCB silk screen, then gently mount the microcontroller onto the header.
 ![digitpcbmicrocontroller-3](../img/digit-pcb/3-digit-pcb-micro.webp)

-The next step is to test the digit board before soldering more boards.
+Congratulations for assembling a digit PCB!
+Be sure to test the digit PCB before assembling the next one.

 ## Digits 0, 2, & 3 Schematics